|View printer-friendly version|

 Non-GAAP Financial Information:

 To supplement Marchex's consolidated financial statements presented in accordance with GAAP and to provide clarity internally and externally, Marchex uses certain non-GAAP measures of financial performance and liquidity, including OIBA, Adjusted OIBA, Adjusted EBITDA and Adjusted non-GAAP EPS.
-Marchex also provides Pro Forma Revenue information for the three months ended March 31, 2006 and 2007 as if the AreaConnect and Open List asset acquisitions in 2006 occurred as of January 1, 2006.
+Marchex also provides Pro Forma Revenue information for the three months ended March 31, 2007 and 2008 as if the VoiceStar acquisition in September 2007 occurred as of January 1, 2007.

 For further information, contact: